TheParthMaru/Problem-Solving-Mastery/Top 100 codes list.md

 41. nPr ✔
 42. Maximum number of handshakes ✔
 43. Addition of two fractions ❌

-44. Replace all 0s with 1s in the given integer (String problem) ❌
-45. Count possible decoding of a given digit sequence ❌
-46. Convert digit/ number to words (String problem) ❌
-47. Counting number of days in a given month of a year ✔
+44. Counting number of days in a given month of a year ✔
-48. Finding the number of times x digit occurs in a given input. ❌
+45. Finding the number of times x digit occurs in a given input. ❌

 - Iterative approach ✔
 - String based approach